On This Page

 Sneaking alcohol on a cruise has always been a popular pastime for those who are willing to break the rules to avoid paying for drinks onboard.
-Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol (with the exception of wine or Champagne) on ships.
-Why spend more money than you have to, when you can try to pull a fast one on security staff?
+Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol; however some ships allow 1-2 bottles of wine or Champagne (ask your cruise line or travel agent for the current policy).

 Many "rum runner" passengers have sneaking alcohol on a cruise down to a science, stuffing refilled mouthwash bottles and purpose-made plastic bags in their checked luggage.
 Some even go as far as appointing the least guilty-looking family member to do the dirty work.
 Grandma doesn't deserve this.

 As stealthy as these rule-breakers think they are, cruise lines know all about alcohol-packing hacks.
 They know all the common hiding places, as well as which containers are most suspicious.

 While the worst that likely will happen is a trip to the naughty room and having your prized bottle of Caribbean rum confiscated, we can think of five reasons why you shouldn't sneak alcohol on a cruise.
-Don't worry, rule-breakers: You can still enjoy a carefree vacation by cutting in line at the buffet and hogging as many deck chairs as your heart desires.
+Don't worry, rule-breakers: You can still enjoy a carefree holiday by cutting in line at the buffet and hogging as many deck chairs as your heart desires.

 1. It's embarrassing.